Bangal22/api2023SpainElections/README.md

 6. Create a dashboard in Power BI and connect it to the SQL Server database to visualize the results of the sentiment analysis.

 ## Roadmap
-I am creating a small web site with Astro to show in real type the chart but it is not ready yet.
+I am creating a small web site with Astro to show in real time the chart but it is not ready yet.

 ## Contributing
 Feel free to fork the repository, make your own modifications and submit pull requests to add new features or improvements.